 How to Apply

+If you want to participate in our Volunteer in Music And Arts In The West Bank Program, please write to us at info@ecpalestine.org.
+We should respond to your initial inquiry within 1-3 business days.
 In your email’s subject line, write “Volunteer in Music And Arts In The West Bank”.
 Upon responding we will attach an application form which you will fill out and return to us to begin the on-boarding process.
 We are looking forward to hearing from you!

-Whatsapp:+972 599 479 880
+WhatsApp: +972 599 479 880

-EC Website: https://excellencenter.org/
+Website: https://excellencenter.org/

-Volunteer in Palestine: https://volunteerinpalestine.org/
+Volunteer In Palestine: https://volunteerinpalestine.org/

 Instagram: https://www.instagram.com/excellence.center